helderzack/News-App/README.md

 Some of the things I have learned to do while coding this app were:
 - How to implement a BottomNavigationView
+- Hot to add a Web View to the app

 ## Design Preview